How Does a Sleep Apnea Pillow Work?

 While obstructive sleep apnea (OSA) events may vary depending on your sleep position, your position’s effect on snoring depends on the severity of your sleep apnea.

 A study in Sleep looked at 72 patients who complained of chronic snoring.
 The patients without sleep apnea decreased their snoring by sleeping on their side.
 However, the patients with sleep apnea had variable outcomes.
-The OSA patients who had higher levels of sleep apnea still snored when sleeping on their side.
+The OSA patients who had higher levels of sleep apnea still snored when sleeping on their side, even when using CPAP therapy.
+A wedge pillow can be beneficial for sleep apnea patients by elevating the head and neck to improve breathing and reduce apnea events.

 This study showed that snorers with proven severe sleep apnea might not benefit from positional treatment.
 OSA patients often fail to decrease snoring even in the side sleep position.
 (3)